Investigation of USDA Licensed Breeding and Brokering Facilities

 Another important front in the fight against puppy mills is their main source of income, pet shops.
 CAPS has worked with local officials to investigate hundreds of pet shops that buy from large-scale breeders.
 For years, CAPS has relied on members, local animal welfare groups, and the public to report diseased puppies and poor conditions in these businesses.
 We have received thousands of complaints from consumers, many which led to class-action-lawsuits and more in depth investigations of the breeders and brokers who supplied the unscrupulous pet stores.

 Since 1995, CAPS' focus has been on the USDA's failure to enforce the Animal Welfare Act (AWA) as it pertains to commercial dog breeders and brokers.
-In order to document AWA violations, CAPS investigates federally licensed facilities in the Midwest and Pennsylvania (more than 1000 since 1997).
-Based on our years of investigative experience, CAPS has concluded that although the AWA gives the USDA the power to license, inspect and regulate breeders and brokers who deal in dogs for commercial purposes, the USDA's implementation of the AWA has been grievously insufficient – fulfilling neither the letter nor the intent of the AWA.
-The USDA's rules are too often ignored, not only by those who are regulated but also by the regulators themselves.
+To document AWA violations, CAPS investigates federally licensed facilities across the nation (more than 1,000 since 1997).
+Based on years of investigative experience, CAPS concluded that the USDA's implementation of the AWA has been grievously insufficient – fulfilling neither the letter nor the intent of the AWA.
+Those regulated by the USDA often disregard the rules and so do many of the regulators.

-CAPS is requesting oversight hearings on the USDA's failure to enforce the AWA, advocating changes to the AWA and recommending new policies regarding the actions of USDA inspectors.
+CAPS requests oversight hearings on the USDA's failure to enforce the AWA.
+In Capitol Hill, we are advocating for changes to the AWA itself and recommending new policies regarding the actions of the USDA inspectors.
 CAPS visits Washington, DC several times a year and continues to present documentary evidence to top USDA officials and members of Congress.